 Clothespin Wreaths are a popular craft now and for good reason.
 They are cheap, fast, and very versatile.
-There are lots of different methods to making them.
+There are lots of different methods for making them.
 I’ll show you my favorite way below and then a couple of alternatives.

 Supplies for Clothespins Wreaths